jenkinsci/docker-slaves-plugin/README.md

 This implementation do run the slave remoting container using a plain `docker run` command and rely on docker stdin/stdout as remoting transport (i.e. CommandLauncher or equivalent).
 The Launcher is decorated so command/process to be launched on the slave are directly executed with `docker exec`.

+General idea is to avoid to use Jenkins remoting to launch processes but directly rely on Docker for this (what docker finally is is just an `execve` on steriods!).
+That magically brings long-running tasks for free.

 ## Other ideas